The Line, Saudi Arabia: Dewatering system

+As part of The Line, the world's largest dewatering system is proposed.
+A large-scale dewatering system forms part of the construction infrastructure for The Line and is used to support excavation and piling works along the project corridor.
+Reporting on the project has described the associated dewatering and earthworks operations as among the largest of their kind globally.

 Reception

 Urban planning and environmental concerns

-In an interview with Dezeen, Marshall Brown of Princeton University said that while he believed that in such large-scale urban planning, it would be difficult to achieve the slick, futuristic aesthetic seen in the concept art because of the large number of factors involved; for example, one of the images depicts a picnic on a 200 m ledge, which would probably be dangerous in real life.
-Hélène Chartier of C40 Cities compared The Line to other unrealised linear city projects, such as Soria's 1882 design and a 1965 proposal in New Jersey.
-Dutch architect Winy Maas said that while he would love to live in such an environment, its profile as seen in the concept art was monotonous, and he believed it would facilitate unfavorable wind flow through the interior.
+In an interview with Dezeen, Marshall Brown of Princeton University said that, while he believed in such large-scale urban planning, it would be difficult to achieve the slick, futuristic aesthetic seen in the concept art for the project because of the large number of factors involved: for example, one of the images depicted a picnic on a 200 m ledge, which would probably have been dangerous in real life.
+Hélène Chartier of C40 Cities compared The Line to other unrealised linear city projects such as Soria's 1882 design and a 1965 proposal in New Jersey.
+Dutch architect Winy Maas said that while he would love to live in such an environment, its profile as seen in the concept art was monotonous, and he believed it would facilitate unfavourable wind flow through the interior.

 Philip Oldfield of the University of New South Wales said that the quality of life would probably come down to whether the city was well-managed, rather than to its visual flair.
 Oldfield said the project would have a carbon footprint of about 1.8 Gt of equivalent in the glass, steel, and concrete, because "you cannot build a 500 m building out of low-carbon materials".
 He said the 170 km profile would create a large-scale barrier to adjacent ecosystems and migratory species similar to that created by highways, and the mirrored exterior facade would be dangerous for birds.

-Researchers from the Vienna Complexity Science Hub suggested that a circular city of a 3.3 km radius would have had much shorter commuting times than a linear city.
+Researchers from the Vienna Complexity Science Hub suggested that a circle shaped city with the same area as the line, and thus of a 3.3 km radius would have had much shorter commuting times than a linear city.
 The average distance between two inhabitants of a linear city would be 57 km, as opposed to 2.9 km for a circular city.
 In a linear city, each inhabitant would have only 1.2% of the population in walking distance as "people are as far away from others as possible", as opposed to 24% in a circular city.
 In a linear city, walking and cycling would not be popular and travel time in a fast train would be disproportionately long, while a compact circular city would allow active mobility and fast trains would not be needed.
 The required density in a circular city would be much lower, which would allow it to be built with existing technology, reducing the environmental footprint of buildings.
 A railway line disruption would immobilize a linear city, but have less impact on a circular city.